 Conversations With Wyckoff Wizards

 Bruce Fraser, an industry-leading “Wyckoffian,” began teaching graduate-level courses at Golden Gate University (GGU) in 1987.
 Working closely with the late Dr. Henry (“Hank”) Pruden, he developed curriculum for and taught many courses in GGU’s Technical Market Analysis Graduate Certificate Program, including Technical Analysis of Securities, Strategy and Implementation, Business Cycle Analysis and the Wyckoff Method.
 For nearly three decades, he co-taught Wyckoff Method courses with Dr. Pruden, and has also used this approach to the markets as the foundation of his own trading for over 35 years.
-Bruce publishes a widely read blog at StockCharts.com, entitled “Wyckoff Power Charting” and co-hosts a popular, online weekly Wyckoff Market Discussion with fellow Wyckoff expert, Roman Bogomazov.
+Bruce publishes a widely read blog at StockCharts.com, entitled “Wyckoff Power Charting”, co-hosts the popular, online weekly Wyckoff Market Discussion and co-authors the weekly Wyckoff Market Report newsletter with fellow Wyckoff expert, Roman Bogomazov.
+Bruce has taught numerous special topic courses at Wyckoff Analytics including Point-and-Figure Charting Part 1, Part 2 and Part 3, Point-and-Figure from Stocks to Cryptos, Practices For Successful Trading, Conversations With Wyckoff Wizards and the Basic Charting Course.
+Bruce has also presented at the Best of Wyckoff Online Conferences in 2017, 2018, 2019, 2020 and 2021.

 We use Paypal to process payments; you may pay for courses using your PayPal account or your credit/debit card.